 Opening of hostels in Galicia

 A good sign of these changes in restrictions is the reopening of public hostels in Galicia.
 For the moment only for residents of the community, but hopefully soon for everyone.
 However, some municipalities are still limited by specific perimeter closures.
 This is the case of Lourenzá on the Northern Way, Mos on the Portuguese Way, Soutomaior on the Portuguese Way along the coast, or Miño on the English Way; where you are not allowed to stay overnight, but you can pass through.
-Even so, if you live in Galicia, there are itineraries that you could do in full, such as the The English Camino or the The Fisterra and Muxía Way.
+Even so, if you live in Galicia, there are itineraries that you could do in full, such as the English Way or the The Fisterra and Muxía Way.

 From 12 March, pilgrims in Galicia will be able to spend the night in hostels, in collective dormitories, with an occupancy up to 30%.
 We work with hotels, guesthouses and rural tourism establishments.
 And these have individual rooms and a policy of strict cleaning and disinfection, so they are totally safe.